patchboard/patchboard/README.md

 ### Code generation

-Given a data schema, Rigger automatically defines wrapper classes for each of the keys at the top level.
+Given a data schema, Patchboard automatically defines wrapper classes for each of the keys at the top level.
 Top-level schemas are currently presumed to be one of two types: "resource" or "dictionary".

 For resource wrappers, the associated schema is used to define getter/setter methods, so that all possible properties of the resource are themselves appropriately wrapped upon access.